 And why the color blue, if the Moon doesn't really turn blue?
 It's believed the word comes from an old Middle English word, "belewe" -- which actually means "betray."
 In other words, they used to call it the Betrayer Moon, because this extra Full Moon didn't fit into the normal lunar cycle.
 Over the years the word "belewe" evolved into "blue" -- hence, we give you the "blue Moon."

-In August of 2012, the first Full Moon happened in Aquarius on August 1, and the second Full Moon, in Pisces, the Blue Moon, occurs on August 31.
-There won't be another blue Moon again until July 31, 2015.
+In July of 2015, the first Full Moon happened in Capricorn on July 1, and the second Full Moon, in Aquarius, the Blue Moon, occurs on July 31.
+There won't be another blue Moon like this again until 2018.

 Full Moons are emotionally charged, so any time there are two Full Moons in one month it means that month could be an emotional roller coaster for some people.
 Thank goodness it only happens once in a blue Moon!